arielherself/espresso/README.raw.md

 ## Turkey keeps its zany economic policies

-With inflation surging to 83% and the Turkish lira down by nearly 40% against the dollar since the start of the year, Recep Tayyip Erdogan might have considered reversing [his unusual policy](https://www.economist.com/finance-and-economics/2022/08/25/the-connection-between-russian-sanctions-and-bizarre-turkish-monetary-policy) of lowering interest rates to rein in consumer prices.
+With inflation surging to 83% and the Turkish lira down by nearly 30% against the dollar since the start of the year, Recep Tayyip Erdogan might have considered reversing [his unusual policy](https://www.economist.com/finance-and-economics/2022/08/25/the-connection-between-russian-sanctions-and-bizarre-turkish-monetary-policy) of lowering interest rates to rein in consumer prices.
 Not a bit of it.
-“As long as this brother of yours is in power, the interest rate will continue to fall,” Turkey’s president said earlier this month.
-Mr Erdogan has already forced the central bank to cut its benchmark rate from 18% to 12% over the past year.
+In its third cut in as many months, on Thursday the country’s central bank slashed its benchmark rate by more than expected, from 12% to 10.5%.

-Analysts therefore expect another full percentage point cut at the bank’s monetary-policy committee meeting on Thursday.
-With Mr Erdogan desperate to sustain economic growth, which reached 7.6% in the three months to June, ahead of presidential and parliamentary elections next year, the benchmark rate may soon reach single digits.
+And Turkey’s president promises to keep going.
+“As long as this brother of yours is in power, the interest rate will continue to fall,” he said earlier this month.
+Mr Erdogan is desperate to sustain economic growth, which reached 7.6% in the three months to June, ahead of presidential and parliamentary elections next year.
+That means the benchmark rate may soon reach single digits.
 Inflation be damned.

 ## The art of dystopian Britain